Graham · Glen Coe & Lochaber

 Druim na Sgriodain — common questions

-- How hard is Druim na Sgriodain?
+- What difficulty is Druim na Sgriodain?

 - The standard good-weather months for Druim na Sgriodain are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.